DavidHe1127/aws-cert/solution_architect_associate/index.md

     * Your db has massive reads and little writes
     * High scalability & performance
     * No SQL joins
+  * Automatically redundant across multiple availability zones.
+  * Allows for the storage of large text and binary objects, but there is a limit of *400kb*.
-  * DynamoDB scaling vs RDS scaling
+  * DynamoDB scaling vs RDS scaling.
   * DynamoDB has `push button` scaling which you can scale the db instance up/down by changing capacities and press `save` button, There is no down time.
 While in terms of RDS scaling, you will inevitably have down time making it a bit hard to scale.
   ------------------------------------------